zac-vh/zac-vh.github.io/_pages/about.md

 - **Information flow in optical interactions**

-Understanding how information propagates through optical interactions remains a central question in quantum communication.
-This direction examines fundamental processes—such as the beam splitter—whose description is remarkably simple in phase space but far more intricate in the operator formalism, with rich interference effects.
-Bridging these two representations offers a promising route to uncover how information can be most efficiently conveyed through quantum optical channels, particularly beyond the well-understood Gaussian regime.
+Understanding how information propagates through bosonic channels remains a central question in quantum communication, particularly beyond the well-understood Gaussian regime.
+Focusing on elementary optical systems—such as the beam splitter—that already capture the richness of quantum interference, this direction aims to bridge the phase-space and operator representations to clarify the fundamental mechanisms of information flow.

 <div style="margin-top: 5em;"></div>